Sorrow flows from the first sunrise

 Magic mint skies

-White antique petals follow the wind
+White antique petals follow the current of air

 Opal dreams, clouds embedded with impurity